• Skip to main content

 Beef short ribs topped with salt and pepper.

-1. Add the butter to a large Dutch oven or stockpot over medium heat.
+1. Add the butter to a large Dutch oven over medium heat.

-2. When the butter is melted, add the ribs a few at a time, but do not crowd them.
-Brown on all sides, and repeat with any remaining beef ribs.
+2. Add the ribs a few at a time when the butter is melted, but do not crowd them.
+Brown on all sides, and repeat as needed.

 Searing beef short ribs in a stock pot.